 Degree: I graduated as a bachelor of arts in African languages, hold a master’s degree in general linguistics, and hope to either move further on in an academic career with some exciting research along the way or find a job that satisfies my love of creative thinking and learning many different new things.

-You can also look at what inspires me on Pinterest: https://www.pinterest.com/starfishsky
+You can also look at what inspires me on Pinterest (not updated a lot): https://www.pinterest.com/starfishsky

 - All photos except for the header image (which is from http://all-free-download.com) and unless otherwise indicated (by referring link and/or name of artist) are my property.
 If you want to use one of them as a wallpaper on your private computer, go ahead (but I’d still be happy about a comment so I know you like and use it).
-As long as you put proper credits under each picture (credits = name of my blog and link) you can repost photos from my main blog (not from my photo blog!) on your blog, though letting me know would be very much appreciated.
-Exception: photos showing people’s faces – please don’t post them anywhere else.
-If you would like to use any of my photos as a story illustration, or as header or background for any kind of blog or homepage, please ask before you do so!
-If you don’t ask me beforehand and tell me later I might ask you to take it down, depending on my mood, so please, ask.
+Otherwise: reblog/link (from photo blog: repost whole posts/portfolio pages only, never single pictures), don’t ever re-upload anything without my permission.
+Always give proper credits and provide a visible link.
+Don’t directly repost any pictures containing a person’s face; reblog/link to the whole post instead.
+If you would like to use one of my photos as a story illustration or as header or background for any kind of blog or homepage, please ask before you do so!
+I’m open for collaborations :) If you don’t ask me beforehand and tell me later I will most likely ask you to take it down, depending on my mood, so please, ask.
 Normally I don’t bite strangers, okay?
 But if you don’t put credits underneath a picture I might.
 Don’t ever upload my photos on facebook, tumblr, and the likes without permission.
-You can link to them instead.
+You can link to the posts instead.

 - Please be aware that I’m not a native speaker of English (though trying to reach this level of proficiency).
 If you catch me using really weird sentences and wrong words, feel free to tell me so in a friendly way, I promise I won’t bite but be grateful!
 You can use my blog to learn fancy new words (I learned a lot by reading other blogs), but don’t sue me if you copy my sentence structure and get a bad grade at school.
 I try to stick to British spelling, but again, I won’t promise anything.